Risk Factors Dashboard

 •Operating difficulties, increased operating costs or pricing pressures we may experience; and

-•Delays in implementing any strategic projects.
+•Delays in implementing any strategic projects, including potential delays in implementing the Strategic Transformation.

 If our cash flow and capital resources are insufficient to fund our debt service obligations, we may be forced to reduce or delay capital expenditures, sell material assets or operations, obtain additional capital or restructure our debt.
 In evaluating these options, we may need to consider strategic shifts to enhance our financial stability and cash flow.
 If we are required to take any actions referred to above, it could have a material adverse effect on our business, financial condition and results of operations.
 In addition, we cannot assure investors that we would be able to take any of these actions on terms acceptable to us, or at all, or that these actions would enable us to continue to satisfy our capital requirements, or that these actions would be permitted under the terms of our various debt agreements.